Survey on the geometric Bogomolov conjecture: Reduction to the nowhere degenerate case

 Let us explain how Theorem~\ref{thm:yamaki6} follows from Theorem~\ref{thm:yamaki6_7.21}.
 As is noted before, we only have to show that if the geometric Bogomolov conjecture holds for $\mathfrak{m}$, then it holds for $A$.
 First we note that there exists a surjective homomorphism $\phi : A \to \mathfrak{m}$.
 Indeed, by the Poincar\'e complete reducibility theorem, there exists an abelian subvariety $G$ of $A$ such that $\mathfrak{m} + G = A$ and $\mathfrak{m} \cap G$ is finite.
 Since the natural homomorphism $\mathfrak{m} \times G \to A$ is an isogeny, there exists an isogeny $A \to \mathfrak{m} \times G$ (cf. \cite[p.
 157]{mumford}).
 This homomorphism composed with the natural projection to $\mathfrak{m}$ gives a desired $\phi$.
 Now, suppose that $X$ has dense small points.
 Then $\phi (X)$ also has dense small points by Lemma~\ref{lem:density-quotient}.
 Assume that the geometric Bogomolov conjecture holds for $\mathfrak{m}$.
 It follows that $\phi (X)$ is a special subvariety.
 By Theorem~\ref{thm:yamaki6_7.21}, we conclude that $X$ is a special subvariety.

-We do not give a complete proof of Theorem~\ref{thm:yamaki6_7.21}, but we give the idea of the proof of the following weaker version of the theorem.
+We do not give a complete proof of Theorem~\ref{thm:yamaki6_7.21} in this paper.
+Instead, we give the idea of the proof of the following weaker version of the theorem.
 Here we call $\dim ( \mathfrak{m} )$ the nowhere degeneracy rank of $A$ and denote it by $\ndr (A)$.

 \begin{Proposition} Let $A$ be an abelian variety over $\overline{K}$.
 Assume that $\ndr (A) = 0$.
 Let $X$ be a closed subvariety of $A$.
 Suppose that $X$ has dense small points.
 Then $X$ is a torsion subvariety. \end{Proposition}